lokal-profil/LSH/README.md

 5. Run `python py_postUpload.py findMissing` to check filenames.csv for
    any files not present on Commons
   * This also generates an export file with photoid to url links for LSH

+## Tests
+Some basic tests have been added to simplify maintanance7improvement of the code base.
+Run these through:

+* `python tests/test_general.py`